Outputs

 Use meaningful test class and method names since they appear in the markdown:

-[SailfishMethod] [SailfishComparison("QueryTypes")] public void ComplexJoin() { } // Descriptive method name}2.
-Use Descriptive Comparison Groups
+[SailfishMethod] public void ComplexJoin() { } // Descriptive method name}2.
+Reach for explicit groups only when you need multiple in one class

 Set a consistent output directory for organized results: